 Certain components of cell phones are highly recyclable, while others need to be properly disposed of due to their hazardous nature.
-While cell phones are not generally collected curbside, it’s still fairly easy to recycle them by utilizing take-back or mail-in programs.
+While cell phones are not generally collected curbside, it’s still fairly easy to recycle cell phones by utilizing take-back or mail-in programs.

 *This guide does contain affiliate links.
 We will receive a commission if you purchase from them or use their services.